Bicyclette/StarCraft_AI/README.md

 In parallel, a behavior tree can describe the management of units and resources.
 When a condition is met, the bot starts building or creating units, depending on the other statistics, like number of units or resource. (see below for details : Data Structures)\

-*use of scout ?*

 For the battling strategy, we chose our bot to be rather offensive.
+When a certain number of units is reached, they are sent to look for the enemy and start engaging into a battle.
+If they all die, another batch waits at a rally point, before being sent again.\
 Depending on the race of the enemy, the way of dealing with their units will be different.
 Typically, a Zerg enemy is known to be handled more easily when gated, therefore in this case, the bot should build a bottleneck at the entrance of the base with buildings.

 ### Units and Technology Branch